caloni/journal/journal.md

 ## XML Issues

 Este post foi resultado da minha pesquisa sobre AWK e performance.
 Ele contém alguns insights que acredito serem úteis para otimizar o código AWK.
 Nem sempre a linguagem é a ferramenta ideal para trabalhar dados, como o rapaz da dúvida mencionou (ele estava tentando parsear XML), mas mesmo assim as respostas focaram na implementação interna do AWK para entender como tornar o processamento massivo de dados factível, ou pelo menos mais rápido.
-Isso pode ser útil no dia-a-dia.
+Isso pode ser útil no dia a dia

 "The Enlightened Ones say that....
 You should never use C if you can do it with a script; You should never use a script if you can do it with awk; Never use awk if you can do it with sed; Never use sed if you can do it with grep."